16 Best Cheap Places to Travel in March

 March is a great time to visit the popular Alamo and other historical sites like the San Antonio Missions National Historical Park and the San Fernando Cathedral.
 There are many non-historical places to visit, too, like the popular San Antonio Zoo, Sea World San Antonio, Six Flags amusement park, or take a leisurely sightseeing tour on the water along the three-mile River Walk.

 Take advantage of the hotel vacancies that are in abundance in March in Montreal and plan a cheap getaway in one of the most enjoyable cities in Canada.
 You can get discounted hotel rates and airfare to Montreal this time of year, plus you can easily find last-minute bargains, whereas you will have to book well in advance for summer travel.
-March is a great time to enjoy some of the top attractions like the Montreal Observation Wheel, which will have shorter lines, or none at all.
+March is a great time to enjoy some of the top attractions like Canada's largest Ferris wheel, the La Grande Roue de Montréal, which will have shorter lines or none at all.

 While March temperatures in Montreal only hit about 35 degrees Fahrenheit, the walkable downtown makes it easy to duck in and out of stores and restaurants to get warm.
 There is also the heated Underground City Mall and walkways to other parts of downtown, so you never really have to be outside very long.
 There are many great things to see in Montreal that stay open even in cooler months, so you can walk to the shops in Old Montreal, trek up to the Parc du Mont-Royal, go inside the Notre-Dame Basilica of Montreal, and visit the featured exhibits at the Montreal Museum of Fine Arts.

 - Read More: Top-Rated Tourist Attractions in Montreal

 8. Punta Cana, Dominican Republic